elbosso/expect-dialog-ca/docs/content.md

   Parameters for the script:
   * *-z location of zip file holding the certificate* The file with the deliverables in it that the CA sent back
+  * *-d directory name to copy CRL to*
+    The directory where the resulting CRL should be placed
   * *-h*
     Print some help text
 * [manage_certs.sh](../manage_certs.sh)